luke-titley/git-poly/getting_started.md

 ## What is git-poly ?

 A tool to help developing across 50+ git repos easier.
+It's a simple, light weight tool to parallelize working with many git repos.

 ### The Goal
-Make working with many git repos feel like working in a single git repo for most day to day operations.
+Make working with many git repos feel like working in a single git repo for most day to day operations, while still allowing those repos to be completely seperate.

 ### Features
 - Very fast!